ihmeuw/ihme.covid/README.md

 ## `barber_smooth`

-Smooth a vector of positive numbers
+Smooth a vector of positive numbers.
+Returns a **`matrix`** of equal dimensions to the input vector.

 Add a line like this to your code:
 ```